niieli/SoulWorkerCalculator/README.md

 # TODO

-Creating a GUI for easier use
+Creating a GUI for easier use.
+More functions(?)